EdwinVW/pitstop/README.md

    - Create a system-wide environment-variable with the name *PitStopAIKey* and the key as value.
 The key is read at run-time from the environment-variable.

-- Open the PitStop solution in Visual Studio.
+- Open the PitStop solution in Visual Studio or in Visual Studio Code.

-- Add NuGet source
+- When using Visual Studio, add a NuGet source
    To prevent project-references between projects in the solution, I've used a public MyGet feed for shared components.
 The URI for this feed is: `https://www.myget.org/F/pitstop/api/v3/index.json`.
 This feed contains only the Infrastructure package.
 Open Visual Studio and configure the NuGet sources and add the MyGet feed:

    ![Add private NuGet feed](img/add-private-nuget-feed.png).